Sofia Metro: (Red)

+Struma and Tsaritsa Yoanna stations are a planned extention of M1 line, west of Lyulin station.
+Their construction will start in 2027-2028, and when completed, M1 split from the M4 after Lyulin station.
+M4 will continue to serve Slivnitsa and Pancho Vladigerov stations.

 M2 and M4 lines (Blue/Yellow)

 The second and fourth lines of the Sofia Metro links the districts of Obelya, Nadezhda, the city centre and Lozenets to the south of the city.
 Half of the construction cost was covered by the European Union, with the remaining part funded by the state and city budgets.
 Construction of the 6.4 km section between Nadezhda interchange and Lozenets district via Central railway station and the National Palace of Culture started on 14 December 2008.
 Work on the section between Obelya residential District and Nadezhda started in February 2010.
 Both sections of the line entered into service on 31 August 2012.

 NDK and European Union stations and their connecting tunnels were partly completed during the construction of the National Palace of Culture and the redevelopment of the surrounding area in the late 1970s and early 1980s.

 The construction of Mladost 3 and Inter Expo Center – Tsarigradsko shose stations began on 15 February 2009 and was completed on 25 April 2012.
 The further extension to Sofia Airport comprising two underground and two overground stations and a length of 4.968 km began in 2013, and was completed on 2 April 2015 at the cost of BGN 136,757,630 (EUR 69,923,066), VAT exclusive.
 This extension was briefly operated as a branch of M1 line, but was soon transferred to M2 line, moving that line's terminus from Obelya to Sofia Airport.

 On 20 July 2016, the line was extended southward with 1.3 km and one station, Vitosha, located at Hladilnika neighbourhood.
 The construction took 2 years.

 Provisions have been made for the construction of future branch to Iliyantsi, starting from the existing junction located between Knyaginya Maria Luiza and Han Kubrat stations.